Last updated on August 20th, 2022 at 12:35 am

 - So we’ve got SLS : classified as a skin irritant and has 1,4-dioxane contamination concerns – which is a carcinogen

-- Cocamidopropyl Betaine: known human immunity system toxicant and Suspected to be an environmental toxin.
+- Cocamidopropyl Betaine: known human immune system toxicant and Suspected to be an environmental toxin.
 I’m not sure why they bothered with this ingredient when they have SLS in here.
-Just wanted to be able to say there is coconuts in the shampoo perhaps.
+Just wanted to be able to say there is coconuts in the shampoo, perhaps.

 - Cassia Hydroxypropyltrimonium Chloride: I don’t even know what this is but it sure does sound like it was harvested from a tree in Brazil!
 It’s natural, can’t you tell?

-- Methylchloroisothiazolinone AND Methylisothiazolinone: You can never have too much preservatives classified as a “Human immune system toxicant” now can we?
+- Methylchloroisothiazolinone AND Methylisothiazolinone: You can never have too many preservatives classified as a “Human immune system toxicant,” now can we?

-- There’s other chemicals in here but do I really need to go on?
+- There are other chemicals in here but do I need to go on?

-My point here is that if they really cared about the environment and saving the planet, they wouldn’t be selling products that contain harmful chemicals, which get washed down the drain and into our water systems, polluting our environment.
-They toss in a minute amount of aloe and flower extracts and they can call it natural.
+My point here is that if they cared about the environment and saving the planet, they wouldn’t be selling products that contain harmful chemicals, which get washed down the drain and into our water systems, polluting our environment.
+They toss in a minute amount of aloe and flower extracts, which they can call natural.
 But it’s far from it.
-Providing it in a partially plant based bottle?
+Providing it in a partially plant-based bottle?
 That’s just their way of pretending to be environmentally conscious so that your money goes into their wallets.

-Top it off with a gorgeous high paid actress and you’ve got yourself some classic Greenwashing.
+Top it off with a gorgeous high, paid actress, and you’ve got some classic Greenwashing.